 Dilaudid is expensive, a sad part of Dilaudid abuse facts

-Do NOT just put the excess in your
+Do just put the excess in your

 CAN’T just quit on their own a sad part of Dilaudid abuse facts

 Help is available and can work if

 The upside is people who abuse